Jarvis Landry praises Tyrod Taylor and Baker Mayfield after Browns win, says 'best guys' will play

 And he fired a dart to Antonio Callaway that allowed the rookie wide receiver to break free for a lengthy touchdown:

-It's only Week 1 of the preseason, but the Browns appear to have found ashort-term (Taylor) and long-term (Mayfield) solutions to their historic quarterback problem.
+It's only Week 1 of the preseason, but the Browns appear to have found a short-term (Taylor) and long-term (Mayfield) solutions to their historic quarterback problem.

 Pick Six Newsletter